Adding a Whole New Bathroom to Your House? Here’s What it’ll Cost

 Source: HomeGuide

-Methodology: With its network of professionals from across the country, HomeGuide uses vetted estimates from over 500,000 pros to help price out common renovation projects.
+Methodology: With its network of professionals from across the country, HomeGuide uses vetted estimates from more than 500,000 pros to help price out common renovation projects.

 Source: Badeloft USA

-Methodology: Founded in 2009, Badeloft has over a decade of experience selling bathroom fixtures online and has spent 7 consecutive years on Houzz’s best-of list.
+Methodology: Founded in 2013, Badeloft has more than a decade of experience selling bathroom fixtures online.

 Major cost influencers to consider

-Now that you have an idea of the bathroom addition cost spectrum, here’s how specific features of your home can dramatically impact the pricing of your project:
+Now that you have an idea of the bathroom addition cost spectrum, here’s how specific features of your home can dramatically affect the pricing of your project:

 Proximity to existing plumbing